LucDupAtGitHub/PDBP/README.md

 Program descriptions *are* programs (code that is written using a programming language), and giving a *meaning* to program descriptions happens in the universe of programs.

-What is figure below all about?

 ![](Pipe.png)

+What is figure above all about?

 René Magritte, the painter of [*Ceci n'est pas une pipe*](https://en.wikipedia.org/wiki/The_Treachery_of_Images) was right.
-His painting *is not a pipe* : it *description of a pipe*.
+His painting *is not a pipe* : it is a painting that is a *description of a pipe*.
 Note that, giving a *meaning* to paintings happens in a universe that is totally different from the universe of paintings : it happens in the universe of human minds.

 ### Summary